t112358/JavaLearningLab/README.md

-# hello-world
+# Java Learning Lab
-my test repository
+This is my repository to study Java.
+Here I store my collection of solved Java tasks.

-...hello...
+Welcome!